inmagik/ionic-rocketjump/README.md

 ], {
   // Should trigger clean on new effect?
 Default: true
   cleanOnNewEffect: true,
-  // Should trigger run on ionViewDidEnter default: true
+  // Should trigger run on ionViewDidEnter Default: true
   runOnEnter: true,
-  // Should trigger clean on ionViewDidLeave default: false
+  // Should trigger clean on ionViewDidLeave Default: false
   cleanOnLeave: false,
 })
 ```